mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 When we reached closing day, we realized the contract left a lot of ambiguity around who's entitled to money flowing in and out of the business around the time of the closing:

-- How do you split bills for services that straddle the closing (e.g., a monthly charge that will bill again a week after closing)?
+- How do you split bills for services that straddle the closing (e.g., a monthly charge that will be billed again a week after closing)?
 - What happens to money in PayPal or Shopify that hasn't yet transferred to your bank?
 - Who pays when a customer purchases before closing but requests a refund after closing?
 - Who receives revenue from sales on closing day?
 - Who pays employees for work on closing day?
 - Who pays fees associated with closing (e.g., escrow fees)?

-The buyer and I were able to find amicable resolutions for everything after the fact, but I wish we had answered these questions more explicitly in the closing contract.
+The buyer and I found amicable resolutions for everything after the fact, but I wish we had answered these questions more explicitly in the closing contract.

 ### In the transition agreement, value calendar days more than work hours